-On November 13, 2007, the Board of Directors and a majority of the stockholders of the Company approved the SafeStitch Medical, Inc. 2007 Incentive Compensation Plan (the "2007 Plan").
-Under the 2007 Plan, which is administered by the Compensation Committee, the Company is allowed to grant stock options, stock appreciation rights, restricted stock and/or deferred stock to employees, officers, directors, consultants and vendors up to an aggregate of 2,000,000 shares of the Company's common stock, which are fully reserved for future issuance.
-The exercise price of stock options or stock appreciation rights may not be less than the fair market value of Company's shares at the date of grant and, within any 12 month period, no person can receive stock options or stock appreciation rights for more than one million shares.
-Additionally, no stock options or stock appreciation rights granted under the plan may have a term exceeding ten years.
+On November 13, 2007, the Board of Directors and a majority of the Company's stockholders approved the SafeStitch Medical, Inc. 2007 Incentive Compensation Plan (the "2007 Plan").
+Under the 2007 Plan, which is administered by the Compensation Committee, the Company may grant stock options, stock appreciation rights, restricted stock and/or deferred stock to employees, officers, directors, consultants and vendors up to an aggregate of 2,000,000 shares of the Company's Common Stock, which are fully reserved for future issuance.
+The exercise price of stock options or stock appreciation rights may not be less than the fair market value of Company's Common Stock at the date of grant and, within any 12 month period, no person can receive stock options or stock appreciation rights for more than one million shares of Common Stock.
+Additionally, no stock options or stock appreciation rights granted under the 2007 Plan may have a term exceeding ten years.

-The Company granted 148,500 options under the 2007 Plan during the three months ended March 31, 2008.
+The Company granted zero and 148,500 options, respectively, under the 2007 Plan during the three and six months ended June 30, 2008.
 The exercise prices of the options granted ranged from \$3.00 to \$3.10 per share.
-The Company determined the estimated aggregate fair value of these options on the grant dates to be \$300,000, and stock option compensation expense related to these grants was \$125,000 for the three months ended March 31, 2008.
-Total stock-based compensation recorded for the three months ended March 31, 2008 was \$139,000.
-All stock-based compensation is included in general and administrative expense.
+The Company determined the estimated aggregate fair value of these options on the grant dates to be \$300,000, and stock option compensation expense related to these grants was \$21,000 and \$146,000, respectively, for the three and six months ended June 30, 2008.
+Total stock-based compensation recorded for the three and six months ended June 30, 2008 was \$32,000 and \$171,000, respectively, and is included in general and administrative expense.
 The fair values of options granted are estimated on the date of their grant using the Black-Scholes option pricing model based on the assumptions included in the table below.
 The fair value of the Company's stock option awards is expensed over the vesting life of the underlying stock options using the graded vesting method, with each tranche of vesting options valued separately.
 Expected volatility is based on the historical volatility of the Company's stock.
-Due to the short period of time the Company has been publicly traded since the Share Exchange, the historical volatilities of similar publicly traded entities are reviewed to validate the Company's expected volatility assumption.
+Due to the short period of time that the Company has been publicly traded since the Share Exchange, the historical volatilities of similar publicly traded entities are reviewed to validate the Company's expected volatility assumption.
 The risk-free interest rate for periods within the contractual life of the stock option award is based on the yield of US Treasury bonds on the date the stock option award is granted with a maturity equal to the expected term of the stock option award granted.
-The expected life of stock option awards granted is based upon the "simplified" method for "plain vanilla" options contained in SEC Staff Accounting Bulletin No. 110.
+The expected life of stock option awards granted is based upon the "simplified" method for "plain vanilla" options contained in the United States Securities and Exchange Commission ("SEC") Staff Accounting Bulletin No. 107, as amended by SEC Staff Accounting Bulletin No. 110.
 Forfeiture rates are based on management's estimates.
-During the three months ended March 31, 2008 was estimated using the following assumptions.
+During the three and six months ended June 30, 2007, the Company granted no stock option awards